communitiesuk/delta-common-infrastructure/README.md

 It's also available via Chocolately + other package managers, but the Docker image seems to be more up to date.

 Individual rules can be ignored with a comment on the line above with the form `tfsec:ignore:<rule-name>` e.g. `tfsec:ignore:aws-dynamodb-enable-at-rest-encryption`.

 ## Bastion

 There's an SSH bastion server for each environment.
-You can create an account by uploading your SSH public key to the relevant bucket (your username will be all lowercase), i.e.
+You can create an account by uploading your SSH public key to the relevant bucket (your username will be all lowercase):

 ```sh
 aws s3 cp ~/.ssh/id_rsa.pub s3://$(terraform output -raw bastion_ssh_keys_bucket)/<username>.pub
 ```

 After five minutes you should be able to SSH in to the bastion server.
-Currently the Softwire London and Cambridge office IPs are allowlisted.
+Currently, the Softwire London and Cambridge office IPs are allowlisted.

 ```sh
 ssh <username>@$(terraform output -raw bastion_dns_name)
 ```

-Confirm the host key fingerprint matches the terraform output `bastion_host_key_fingerprint`.
+Confirm the host key fingerprint matches the Terraform output `bastion_host_key_fingerprint`.

 ## Authenticating with the AWS CLI

 In order to run terraform commands locally you will need to be authenticated to the AWS CLI.
-For security we use [aws-vault](https://github.com/99designs/aws-vault) for securely storing credentials locally.
+For security, we use [aws-vault](https://github.com/99designs/aws-vault) for securely storing credentials locally.

 Prerequisites: